aporeto-inc/gaia/doc/documentation.md

 ##### `POST /networkaccesspolicies`

-Creates a new network access policy.
+Creates a new network policy.

 ##### `DELETE /networkaccesspolicies/:id`